ember-cli/broccoli-asset-rev/README.md

   - `replaceExtensions` - Default: `['html', 'css', 'js']` - The file types to replace source code with new checksum file names.
   - `prepend` - Default: `''` - A string to prepend to all of the assets.
 Useful for CDN urls like `https://subdomain.cloudfront.net/`
   - `generateRailsManifest` - Default: none - If true, will generate a `manifest.json` to be used by Sprockets for the Rails Asset Pipeline
+  - `bypassFingerprinting` - Default: false.
+If true, will not perform asset hashing.
+Useful when only prepending is needed.
   - `customHash` - Default: none - If set, overrides the md5 checksum calculation with the result of calling `customHash(buffer)`.
 If it is not a `function`, `customHash` is used as the hash value.

 ## Ember CLI addon usage